coolya/some-modelix-samples/README.md

      - B. model-server as a source (`rest-api-model-server` component)

           This API implementation provides access to the model by connecting to a running [`modelix model-server`](https://github.com/modelix/modelix.core/tree/main/model-server).
-          It is implemented using Quarkus and can provide **read an write access** to the underlying model.
+          It is implemented using Quarkus and can provide **read access** to the underlying model.
           This is realized using websockets exposed by the `model-server`.

           For more details, also see the [`rest-api-model-server` README.md](/rest-api-model-server/README.md) for details.